LBX Company: Expansion into coal and materials handling

 Coaling station constructed by Link-Belt Engineering.
 New Buffalo, Michigan circa 1891.

+William Dana Ewart patented the Link-Belt drive chain in 1874, designed for conveyor and elevator drive systems.

 Ewart quickly found customers requesting help engineering and constructing industrial facilities, especially coal-handling systems.
 During this time, coal fueled almost everything.
 Railroads especially used huge amounts of coal to power steam engines.

-To serve the market, Ewart founded founded two new companies.
+To serve the market, Ewart founded two new companies.
 In 1880, he created Link-Belt Machinery in Chicago, "to design, build, and supply accessory parts, and install elevating and conveying machinery employing Ewart chains."

 Then in 1888, he formed Link-Belt Engineering in Philadelphia.
 This company built a factory in Philadelphia's Nicetown neighborhood.

 By 1894, the three companies had constructed facilities for railroads including the New York Central and Hudson, the Philadelphia and Reading, and the Chicago and West Michigan.
 (See circa 1894 marketing booklet.)

 An early rail-chassis Link-Belt crane with clamshell loading bucket for coal handling.
 Note the large middle structure housing a locomotive-type steam engine.